ongov/ontario-design-system/COMMIT-GUIDELINES.md

 4. **Use Consistent Formatting**: Stick to the agreed-upon format for commit messages to maintain consistency.
 5. **Review Before Committing**: Take a moment to review your commit message before finalizing it.
 Ensure it accurately reflects the changes made.

-Do not be afraid to breakup files across multiple commits they they thematically do not fall into one unit.
+Do not be afraid to break up files across multiple commits if they thematically do not fall into one unit.

 ## Semantic versioning

 Semantic versioning is a way of versioning software that follows a structured version numbering convention.
-It helps identify the significance between versions and is always forward facing, meaning versions are always moving into the future.
+It helps determine the significance of changes between versions and ensures that version numbers always increase over time.

 The semantic versioning scheme uses three digits to construct the version number.
 For example, say we had version `5.2.6`: